eric-fleming/Adventofcode/2019/README.md

 # Advent of Code 2019
+<a href="https://adventofcode.com/2019/" target="_blank">Home Page</a>

+## Background Story
+Santa has become stranded at the edge of the Solar System while delivering presents to other planets!
+To accurately calculate his position in space, safely align his warp drive, and return to Earth in time to save Christmas, he needs you to bring him measurements from fifty stars.

+Collect stars by solving puzzles.
+Two puzzles will be made available on each day in the Advent calendar; the second puzzle is unlocked when you complete the first.
+Each puzzle grants one star.
+Good luck!

+## Individual Pages
 *  <a href="https://adventofcode.com/2019/day/1" target="_blank">Day 1 page</a>
 *  <a href="https://adventofcode.com/2019/day/2" target="_blank">Day 2 page</a>
 *  <a href="https://adventofcode.com/2019/day/3" target="_blank">Day 3 page</a>